masterclm/mclm/cran-comments.md

-This is the first submission.
+This is a resubmission after fixing two URLs.

 ## R CMD check results